Why Do I Have Tiny Bumps On Face?

 Retinoids, derived from Vitamin A, promote cell turnover and unclog pores, making them effective against acne and other forms of tiny bumps.
 Start with a low concentration to avoid irritation.

-4. Opt for Chemical Exfoliation
+4. Chemical Exfoliation

 Gentle chemical exfoliants like alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs) can remove dead skin and reduce bumpiness over time.